ShizukaDonaghue/serene-meditation/README.md

 * I would like to be able to ask questions or provide feedback.

 ### Initial Concept
-The initial concept was to create a website that would inspire users to start meditation practice and help them get started.
+The initial concept was to create a website that would inspire users to start their meditation practice and help them get started.
 Therefore, the website would explain what benefits they could expect and what types of techniques were available, so that users could try different techniques to start their journey.

 ### Wireframes